 For some people, social justice, inclusion, and compassion are more than just words — they are a call to action in a world that urgently needs our help.
 UNE’s Bachelor of Social Work program educates the next generation of social workers who will answer that summons.
 Our relationship-based learning philosophy transforms values into action.
 We’ll give you the experience and the knowledge you need to have a tangible, positive effect on the world you live in.
 You’ll embark on your career with the tools to empower and support others; find solutions to systemic problems; and build strong, caring communities.
 How do you plan to do good?

-The University of New England Bachelor of Social Work program is a new degree offering.
-We will file for accreditation through the Council on Social Work Education (CSWE).
+The University of New England Bachelor of Social Work program is accredited through the Council on Social Work Education (CSWE).

 Why UNE for Social Work?